 Use These Sample Termination Letters to Let Employees Go

 This termination letter states the reason for the employment termination.
-You can send the letter following the termination meeting with return receipt requested.
-Or, you can hand the termination letter to the employee during the meeting.
+You can send the letter following the termination meeting with return receipt requested; or, you can hand the termination letter to the employee during the meeting.

 In the letter, the employer outlines the extent of the problem and the prior actions that were taken to help the employee improve their attendance.
-Additionally, this termination letter sample highlights the employer's efforts to determine whether the absences were legitimate or covered by any law.
+Additionally, this termination letter sample highlights the employer's efforts to determine whether the absences were legitimate or covered by law.

 You will find both a sample letter and several recommendations about how you might proceed.

 Termination for cause is a very serious for organizations.
 Employers and employees have many reasons for why they might want to part ways, but employment termination for cause is not a desirable outcome for either the employer or the employee.